 - Like the main control panel, the decentral control panel must be interlocked with the main disconnect inside the main control panel

-An electrical or electronic door interlocking with position switch can be easily implemented for any number of doors.
+An electrical door interlocking with position switch can be easily implemented for any number of doors.

-A position switch is at the center of the application; it is located directly on the door of the decentral control panels and has two important functions:
+A position switch is at the center of the application; it is located directly on the door of the decentralized control panels and has two important functions: